rakzcs/cookbook/soup/spicy-chicken-broccoli-cheddar-soup.md

 ### Finish the Soup:
 1. Gradually add cheese to soup, whisking until smooth.
 2. Serve with broccoli garnish, extra pepper jack cheese, and parsley.

-Enjoy this delicious and spicy take on the classic broccoli cheddar soup!